 In all other republics, ancient or modern, there has been a leaven of aristocracy.
 America fortunately had, in her first youth, virtue sufficient to repel the introduction of hereditary honors.
 This was virtue as well as knowledge, when she had to resist not only the example of all the nations of the earth, but the persuasions, and even the authority of her acknowledged sovereigns.
-Had she received this taint in her infancy, it is probable that no subsequent exertions could have wiped it away; her republics would at this moment have been provinces of the British empire, or if not this, her citizens would have been caballing among themselves like the patricians and plebeians of ancient Rome, or those of more modern Florence. \
+Had she received this taint in her infancy, it is probable, that no subsequent exertions could have wiped it away; her republics would at this moment have been provinces of the British empire, or if not this, her citizens would have been caballing among themselves like the patricians and plebeians of ancient Rome, or those of more modern Florence.

-" Le gravi e naturali inimizie che sono tra gli" nomini popolari e nobili, causate dal voler questi comandare, e quelli non ubbidire, sono cagioni di tutti i mali che nascono nelle città."
+"Le gravi e naturali inimizie che sono tra gli uomini popolari e nobili, causate dal voler questi comandare, e quelli non ubbidire, sono cagioni di tutti i mali che nascono nelle città."
 If the disturbances of the Florentine republic warranted this assertion of its philosophic historian, the peace of the American republic tends to confirm it.
 Liberty is here secure, because it is equally the portion of all.
-The state is liable to no convulsions, because there is no where any usurpations to maintain, while every individual has an equal sovereignty to lose. † No king will voluntarily lay down his sceptre, and in a democracy all men are kings.
+The state is liable to no convulsions, because there is no where any usurpations to maintain, while every individual has an equal sove-